Quinci135/EssentialsPlus/README.md

-	essentials.sudo.super -> Allows sudo to be used on anyone. essentials.sudo.invisible -> Causes sudo'd commands to be executed invisibly. essentials.timecmd -> Grants access to the /timecmd command. essentials.tp.back -> Grants access to the /back command. essentials.tp.down -> Grants access to the /down command. essentials.tp.left -> Grants access to the /left command. essentials.tp.right -> Grants access to the /right command. essentials.tp.up -> Grants access to the /up command.
+	essentials.sudo.super -> Allows sudo to be used on anyone. essentials.sudo.invisible -> Causes sudo'd commands to be executed invisibly. essentials.timecmd -> Grants access to the /timecmd command. essentials.s.tp.back -> Grants access to the /back command. essentials.s.tp.down -> Grants access to the /down command. essentials.s.tp.left -> Grants access to the /left command. essentials.s.tp.right -> Grants access to the /right command. essentials.s.tp.up -> Grants access to the /up command.